-While search engine optimization (SEO) and PR have been buddies for a while now, never have they been so reliant on each other.
+While search engine optimisation (SEO) and PR have been buddies for a while now, never have they been so reliant on each other.
 We’re now moving into an era of PR SEO.

 Why is this the case?
 Search seems to be a moving target.
 However, we know that Google rewards quality links.
 Well-written content and proactive outreach are a crucial part of SEO success.
 No one is better versed in these areas than PR pros.

-Andy Crestodina, Chief Marketing Officer and Co-Founder of Orbit Media, points out that a lot of SEO companies now have positions with the title of “outreach manager.”
+Andy Crestodina, co-founder and strategic director of Orbit Media, points out that a lot of SEO companies now have positions with the title of “outreach manager.”
 The reason for this position is because links and mentions from other sites are now even more important for search.

 An essential component of the outreach manager’s role is researching publications that may be a fit and then pitching content—or story—ideas.
 This relationship building is, of course, very similar to what PR pros do every day.
 The difference is that those doing SEO, which was once known as link building, are more concerned with the “authority” level of the website and getting a link, versus a PR practitioner, who’s more focused on sharing messages with an intended audience.

 “If the media mentions links to a page on your website, you just had a great day for SEO.
 Links to your website are an authority,” says Crestodina.
 “And authority increases the likelihood that anything on your domain will rank.
 This is why PR professionals have such a huge ability to affect search rankings.
 The key is to understand the value of links and capture the opportunities of press mentions.”

 So, what are the most effective SEO practices for PR pros right now?